Why Use Mulch?

 Should I use mulch in my flowering containers?

 Yes!
 Mulch provides all of the same benefits to container flower gardens that it provides to plants in the ground.
 Flowers in containers are particularly susceptible to drying out, especially those in terra cotta pots, and mulch helps to prevent this.
 Since flowerpots are subject to closer scrutiny than plants in the ground, consider investing in a premium mulch that has a high aesthetic quality.
-Sphagnum moss or the common glass marbles used in children’s games are two attractive options.
-Decorative seashells are fun to in a container garden by the lake, pool, or ocean.
+Sphagnum moss, pottery shards, or common glass marbles are three attractive options.
+Decorative seashells are fun to use in a container garden by the lake, pool, or ocean.